pauljeremyturner/dockerised-tetris/README.md

-# dockerised-tetris
+# proto-tetris
-A terminal client communicates with a Tetris game engine.
+A terminal client communicates with a Tetris game engine via grpc.

 ## What is this?
 An implementation of the classic Tetris game.
 The game engine sends pixel information to the client.